 Employees are frustrated that Parker reached conditional agreements with American workers in a matter of weeks yet hasn’t combined the two biggest labor groups from the 2005 merger between America West Holdings Corp. and US Airways, US Airline Pilots Association President Gary Hummel said.

-“Our patience is coming to an end,” Hummel said he told Parker and other executives (LCC) yesterday in a regular quarterly meeting at the airline’s Tempe, Arizona, headquarters.
+“Our patience is coming to an end,” Hummel said he told Parker and other executives (LCC:US) yesterday in a regular quarterly meeting at the airline’s Tempe, Arizona, headquarters.
 “We are not opposed to a merger.
 However, we do not have confidence in management’s ability to integrate the employees because of your track record.”

 Discord at US Airways runs counter to the image of union- management unity that Parker has sought to project.
 He moved in April to win support of American labor groups, which failed to agree on cost-saving contract concessions in talks starting as long as five years before AMR’s Nov.
 29 Chapter 11 filing.

 “Employees are a foundational issue,” said Deborah Volpe, president of the Association of Flight Attendants-CWA at the former America West.
 “If you don’t take care of the foundation, then everything else tends to crumble eventually.”

 John McDonald, a US Airways spokesman, said a nondisclosure agreement signed with AMR to review financial data prevents the company from discussing a potential merger with its own unions.
 US Airways has reached labor accords with eight work groups since the combination with America West, he said.

 “The idea that management is unable to come to agreements with unions is a fallacy,” McDonald said in an interview.